mckernant1/lol-predictions-bot/README.md

 ## League of legends esports bot
-This bot provides schedule, results, and standings for all regions listed in the esports api For support please file an issue: https://github.com/mckernant1/lol-predictions-bot/issues/new
+This bot provides schedule, results, and standings for all regions listed in the esports api

+For support please file a Github issue: https://github.com/mckernant1/lol-predictions-bot/issues/new

 ### Commands
 !info lists this menu